Messiah Weekly News

 Over the past year the Lord has laid on my heart that I should facilitate an Adult Men’s Bible Study here at Messiah.

-Please contact the office if you are interested in any of the above dates.
+Please contact Judy in the office for help if you cannot solve it the above way.

 Children, Youth and Family Ministry